ncatanchin/MessengerChatMediaDownloader/README.md

 # Messenger Media Downloader

-A utility for downloading photos/videos/audios from facebook messenger chats.
+A utility for downloading photos/videos/audios from Facebook messenger.
-The utility caches your session, so you will be prompted to log in only on the first launch or when to fail to log in with the cached session.
+The utility caches your session, so you will be prompted to log in only on the first launch or when failing to login with the cached session.
-Downloading and media scanning save progress, so you are safe to restart the utility.
-Keep in mind that new messages that you receive after conversation scanning started will be ignored.
-To scan & download such messages, you will have to reinstall the utility.
+The progress is saved during downloading and media scanning, so you are safe to restart the utility.
+Keep in mind that new messages that you receive after the scanning is started will be ignored.
+To scan and download such messages, you will have to reinstall the utility.

 ## Usage

 `node dist/app.js`

-### Get list of threads
+### Retrieve list of threads

-`node dist/app.js --list`
+This is be the first thing you do.
+Execute the following line, `node dist/app.js --list` You will then find a text file filled with a bunch of groupchats/private conversations and their assigned threadId.
+The threadId is what you need during the next step.

 ### Download specific thread

+Simply replace threadId with the one you would like to download.
-`node dist/app.js --thread threadID`
+`node dist/app.js --thread threadId`

+## Large conversations

+Messenger have a limit on the amount of calls you can send to their API.
+The API will limit you if you try to download a large chat (which often happens with groupchats).
+This is when you need the `-i` or `--infinite` flag.
+If you would hit the limit, the process is put to sleep for about 3 minutes before it tries again.
+The process is repeated until you hit the `--max-error` count which defaults to 3.

+## Output

+Downloaded files are outputted to `outputs/<conversation_name>`.

 ## Command line options